The Wolf of Wall Street (1929 film): Cast

+Music

+The theme song for the film is entitled "Love Take My Heart" with music by Joseph Meyer and lyrics by Harold Christie.
+Olga Baclanova sings the song in the film.
+Olga Baclanova also sings "Gypsy Love Song" which was composed by the same team.

 Reception

 Reception for the film was mixed.
 Life criticized the film for depending too much on its novelty value; the advertising ran "George Bancroft talks ...
 Baclanova sings", and Life noted "there is the good news that George Bancroft has a fine screen voice", but felt the film lacked substance in the plot.
 Film Daily wrote that "George Bancroft as the roughneck engineering a pool in Wall Street to get the sucker is immense, as usual", but complained of a lack of action and weak story.